Aegis: Tethering a Blockchain with Primary-Chain Stake: Security

-From that point on, a new consensus is reached within~\deltaConsensus steps (Lemma~\ref{lem:activeCommitteeTermination}) and propagated to all correct nodes within~\deltaPropagation, at which point a new consensus instance is started.
-The extension rate is thus~${1/(\deltaConsensus + \deltaPropagation)}$. \end{proof}
+From that point on, a new consensus is reached within~$\deltaConsensus$ steps (Lemma~\ref{lem:activeCommitteeTermination}) and propagated to all correct nodes within~\deltaPropagation, at which point a new consensus instance is started.
+The interval between blocks is thus bounded by~${\deltaConsensus + \deltaPropagation}$, as required for progress. \end{proof}

-\textsf{\textbf{Note.}} Independent Proof-of-Stake chains are vulnerable to \emph{long range attacks}, where a deprecated committee forms an alternative history long after it unstaked.
-Joining nodes cannot distinguish between real history and the forged one.
-Aegis is not vulnerable to this attack due to the security of the primary chain.